cwilper/dspace-perftest/README.md

 This project provides JMeter tests, scripts, and documentation for running DSpace performance tests.

-Browse [the github repository](https://github.com/cwilper/dspace-perftest) for the JMeter (jmx) test files and raw jtl/csv test results for the tests listed below.
+Read [Sessions, transactions, and requests](doc/sessions.md) for details on the user sessions that are modeled for these tests.

-See [Sessions, transactions, and requests](doc/sessions.md) for details on the user sessions that are modeled for these tests.
+[Browse the github repository](https://github.com/cwilper/dspace-perftest) for the JMeter (jmx) test files and raw jtl/csv test results for the tests listed below.

 ## Baseline results